 Painting, Drawing, Printmaking, Photography and Digital Media are for Marcia, a means to recording narratives, with all the components of storytelling: elements of time, evidence of events, presence of characters and objects, use of metaphor and composition.
 The representation / abstraction; use of visual metaphor within these images are utilized in a deliberate attempt to invite interpretation.

-Her work attempts to explore controversial issues that range from economics, religion, and alternative energy to ordinary everyday things like a group of people walking across the street or even witnessing her husband yelling at the TV.
+Her work attempts to explore controversial issues that range from economics, religion, and alternative energy to ordinary everyday things like a group of people walking across the street.
 Most people have strong opinions on politics, money, and religion and people get passionate discussing these things.

 "Where there is passion, there is friction and friction is energy.
 It is this energy that I try to capture in my work.
 I also find titles that provide a signpost to gently nudge the viewer in a certain direction.
 Once the person arrives to this place, I hope that they can bring their own meaning to the work and help be an active participant in the work."
 Marcia Tavernese